 (Notes: all of these refer to Church of England services.
 The term “parent” includes an adoptive parent and any other person who has undertaken the care and upbringing of the person seeking to establish a qualifying connection and “grandparent” shall be construed accordingly.)

-The Rector will consider marrying couples where one or both partners are divorced and a previous partner is still living.
+We will consider marrying couples where one or both partners are divorced and a previous partner is still living.
 However, this is not a light undertaking and the House of Bishops has issued guidance for their clergy.
 You are advised to read the following document Guidance for marriage in church after divorce.
 You should be aware that the process this requires can take some time and cannot be rushed.
-The Rector has a legal right not to marry couples where he suspects that one or both of the parties are of an acquired gender.

-Couples where either partner is divorced with a previous partner still living, or where either partner is not a British Citizen are advised to contact the Rector well in advance of any proposed wedding date.
+Couples where either partner is divorced with a previous partner still living, or where either partner is not a British Citizen are advised to contact us well in advance of any proposed wedding date.